BAJAJ FINSERV DIRECT LIMITED

 Intkal

 Intkal is a term used for change in ownership of land.
-This change of ROR could be because of several reasons like inheritance, survivorship, transfer by a registered deed, lease, or bequest.
+This change could be because of several reasons like inheritance, survivorship, transfer by a registered deed, lease, or bequest.

 Dakhil Khairj